kevin4Kin/kin-web-dev-docs/docs/documentation/ios-sdk.md

 KinClient(with: URL, network: Network, appId: AppId)
 ```

-- `with` The URL of the Kin blockchain
+- `with` The URL of the Horizon server providing access to the Kin Blockchain
-- `network` You declare which Kin blockchain network you want to work with using the pre-defined enum value `Network.mainNet` or `Network.playground`.
+- `network` You declare which Kin Blockchain network you want to work with using the predefined enum value `Network.mainNet` or `Network.playground`.
 - `appId` must be a 4-character string which identifies your application.
 It must contain only digits and upper and/or lower case letters.

 For instance, to initialize a Kin Client to use the Playground network.